Published November 5, 2018

-“Get yourself a great LinkedIn profile head shot!”
+“Get yourself a great LinkedIn profile headshot!”

 This is what I tell the countless people who attend my LinkedIn Training Workshops and Masterclasses.
-My own LinkedIn profile picture certainly needed improving so I decided to invest some time doing just that.
+My own LinkedIn profile picture certainly needed improving, so I decided to invest some time doing just that.

-To that end, I had the pleasure of enjoying a nice afternoon with two lovely people – namely Leeds based portrait photographers, Lincoln John Roth and Perrin Jayne Read (pictured with me, right), who together run Roth Read Photography.
+To that end, I had the pleasure of enjoying a nice afternoon with two lovely people.
+Namely Leeds-based portrait photographers Lincoln John Roth and Perrin Jayne Read (pictured with me, right), who together run Roth Read Photography.

-Sticking to the theme of being recognisable, you’ll be surprised how many people feature themselves with their friend, child or even pet on their LinkedIn profile photo.
+Sticking to the theme of being recognisable, you’ll be surprised how many people feature themselves with their friend, their child or even their pet in their LinkedIn profile photo.
 People will want to connect with you and do business with you.

 With LinkedIn being a professional business-to-business platform, avoid photos of pets and other people.
 Only you should star in your own profile photo!

 In order to be recognisable and appear pleasant, you need people to be able to see you.
 Embrace bright-coloured backgrounds and aim to have your profile photo taken in front of a window for natural light, or in a lamp-lit room to create a warm glow for your photo.

 The face is what people remember.
 Make your face the focal point of your profile photo, ensuring your head and shoulders fill the frame.
 This will do wonders for you to come across as knowledgeable and influential, whilst emphasising your eye contact and smile.

 The ideal size for your picture on LinkedIn is 400 x 400 pixels.
 The maximum file size is 8MB, but try to use a clear, high-resolution image in a perfect square.